Epitome87/Understanding-TypeScript-Journey/README.md

 console.log(generateError('An error occurred!', 500)); // Nothing is printed
 ```

-Although we could get by without specifying any return type in the previous function, or put `void` as the return type (which is also the inferred type TypeScript will assume anyways), it is best to specify `never` to be really clear about the functions behavior.
+Although we could get by without specifying any return type in the previous function, or put `void` as the return type (which is also the inferred type TypeScript will assume anyways, as `never` is a little newer), it is best to specify `never` to be really clear about the function's behavior.

 Another function that would never return is a function with an infinite loop!